narrator0/ntubagb-betsite/README.md

 ## Get the Source Code

 This website is open sourced so it is easy for you to get the source code.
-Just open the terminal (only mac and linux will support this method) and type :
+Just open the terminal (only mac will support this method) and type :

 ```
 cd /Applications/XAMPP/xamppfiles/htdocs/